Bylaws of the Temple Amateur Radio Club,

 3.02 Regular meetings shall be held at least once a month at a predetermined time and place.
 Verbal notification of changes in either location or time of meetings will suffice if announced at a previous regular meeting, announced on scheduled Club nets on the air, or printed in the club newsletter.

-3.04 A quorum shall consist of a minimum of fifteen percent (15%) of the voting members.
+3.05 A quorum shall consist of a minimum of fifteen percent (15%) of the voting members.
+The number of Voting Members will be reported in the Regular Meetings.

 4.01 The affairs of TARC are managed by the Board of Directors.
 Directors must be Full voting members.